-The aim is to classify five types of alcohols (1-Octanol, 1-Propanol, 2-Butanol, 2-Propanol, 1-Isobutanol) from the data that a QCM sensor collects.
+The aim is to classify five types of alcohols (1-Octanol, 1-Propanol, 2-Butanol, 2-Propanol, 1-Isobutanol) from the QCM sensor data.

-The central goal here is to design a electronic nose model that makes useful classifications for the diffrents alcohol types.
+The central goal here is to design an electronic nose model that makes proper classifications for the different alcohol types.

-Electronic noses are sensors designed to mimic the sensorial abilities of humans in detection of complex mixtures of chemical substances, also of biological origin.
+Electronic noses are sensors designed to mimic humans' sensory abilities to detect complex mixtures of chemical substances and biological origin.

 This is a classification project, since the variable to be predicted is categorical (1-Octanol, 1-Propanol, 2-Butanol, 2-Propanol, 1-Isobutanol).